appsody/appsody-operator/doc/user-guide.md

 The following table lists configurable parameters of the `AppsodyApplication` CRD.
 For complete OpenAPI v3 representation of these values please see [`AppsodyApplication` CRD](../deploy/crds/appsody_v1beta1_appsodyapplication_crd.yaml).

-Each `AppsodyApplication` CR must specify `applicationImage` and `stack` parameters.
+Each `AppsodyApplication` CR must specify `applicationImage` parameter.
 Specifying other parameters is optional.

 | Parameter | Description |
 |---|---|